hashicorp/field-workshops-terraform/instruqt-tracks/terraform-foundations-aws/03-terraform-state/assignment.md

 terraform apply -auto-approve
 ```
 If you go back to HCP Terraform, you will see the "Run Status" of our workspace as "Planning" or "Applying".
 You can also click on your workspace to review
 the outputs of your current or previous plans and applies.
 Feel free to make changes to your prefix variable and run more plan and applies.
-Review the Terraform
+Review the HCP Terraform
-Cloud console to see the job status.
+console to see the job status.

 When you have completed exploring HCP Terraform, run the following command to destroy the infrastructure we have created.
 ```